skydivercactus/firefox_css/README.md

 This repository are tested only on Windows 10 1909 & OpenSuse Tumbleweed July 2020.
 Feel free to test on your setup and share feedback.

-Tested to work on: v89.0
+Tested to work on: up to v91.0.1

 # Required Addons